OpenTripPlanner 2 Basic Tutorial

 /Users/username/otp on MacOS, or

 C:\Users\username\otp on Windows.
-The GTFS file's name must end in
+For OTP2 to detect a GTFS file, its name must end in

-.gtfs.zip since technically a GTFS feed is just a ZIP file containing a specific set of files.
+.gtfs.zip which meets both these criteria, reflecting the fact that a GTFS feed is just a ZIP file containing a specific set of files.
 If you don't have a particular feed in mind, the one for Portland, Oregon's TriMet agency is a good option.
 It is available at this URL.
 This is a moderate-sized input of good quality (TriMet initiated OTP development and helped develop the GTFS format).
 On Linux, this could be done on the command line as follows:

 $ cd /home/username $ mkdir otp $ cd otp $ wget "http://developer.trimet.org/schedule/gtfs.zip" -O trimet.gtfs.zip

 OSM for Streets

 You'll also need OpenStreetMap data to build a road network for walking, cycling, and driving.
 OpenStreetMap is a global collaborative map database that rivals or surpasses the quality of commercial maps in many locations.
 Several services extract smaller geographic regions from this database.
 Interline Technologies maintains a collection of extracts updated daily for urban areas around the world.
 Geofabrik provides extracts for larger areas like countries or states, from which you can prepare your own smaller bounding-box extracts using Osmosis, osmconvert, or (our favorite) Osmium-Tool.
 OSM data can be delivered as XML or in the more compact binary PBF format.
 OpenTripPlanner consumes only PBF because it's smaller and more efficient.

 Download OSM PBF data for the same geographic region as your GTFS feed, and place this PBF file in the same directory you created for the OSM data.
 If you are using the TriMet GTFS feed, you could download the Geofabrik extract for the US state of Oregon, then further trim that to just the TriMet service area using the bounding box switch of one of the above tools.
 On Linux or MacOS you could do that as follows: